At 07791 MdAt 07791 Md

 The two festivals run concurrently throughout July

-The Avignon Festival known as the “In” was created in 1947 by Jean Vilar.
-Programming is decided by the artistic director, Tiago Rodrigues and his team.
-Companies and artists are invited to present their work at the Festival, in iconic heritage venues such as the Cour d’Honneur of the Palais des Papes.
+The Festival d’Avignon, also known as the “In” Festival, was created in 1947 by Jean Vilar.
+The programme is decided by the artistic director, Tiago Rodrigues, and his team.
+Companies and artists are invited to present their work at the Festival, in emblematic venues such as the Cour d’Honneur of the Palais des Papes.

-Le Festival Off was founded in 1966 by André Benedetto, it was originally an alternative artistic movement that protested against traditional theatrical performances.
-Le Off has no artistic direction.
-Companies pay and hire open slots in theatres that make their venues available.
+The Festival Off was founded in 1966 by André Benedetto as an alternative artistic movement protesting against traditional theatrical performances.
+The Off has no artistic director.
+The companies pay and rent open slots in the theatres that make their halls available.

 Did you know?

-A grand parade takes place at the end of the day on the eve of the festival launch, with all the artists marching in costume and towing to present their show.
-It’s a big open-air party, so don’t miss it!
+A big parade takes place at the end of the day on the eve of the festival launch, with all the artists parading in costume and towing their shows.
+It’s a big open-air party, so don’t miss out!

 How can I find tickets for the Festival d'Avignon?